databricks/terraform-provider-databricks/docs/resources/sql_endpoint.md

 ## Access Control

-* [databricks_permissions](permissions.md#Job-Endpoint-usage) can control which groups or individual users can *Can Use* or *Can Manage* SQL endpoints.
+* [databricks_permissions](permissions.md#Job-Endpoint-usage) can control which groups or individual users can *Can Use* or *Can Manage* SQL warehouses.
 * `databricks_sql_access` on [databricks_group](group.md#databricks_sql_access) or [databricks_user](user.md#databricks_sql_access).

 ## Timeouts

 The `timeouts` block allows you to specify `create` timeouts.
-It usually takes 10-20 minutes to provision a Databricks SQL endpoint.
+It usually takes 10-20 minutes to provision a Databricks SQL warehouse.

 ```hcl
 timeouts {